 Acupressure is an ancient Chinese healing method that involves applying pressure to certain points on the body to relieve symptoms.
 These "meridians" or pressure points carry energy throughout the body and connect to the brain.
 Each point correlates with a specific organ or part of the body.

-, where the same points are used but with needles, acupressure simply uses gentle but firm pressure and is effective for self-treatment of tension-related health problems of the body, mind and spirit.
+Similar to acupuncture, where the same points are used but with needles, acupressure simply uses gentle but firm pressure and is effective for self-treatment of tension-related health problems of the body, mind and spirit.
 It can relax muscles and promote a balance of chi, or life force, according to Chinese healers.

 By opening healing energy through these acupressure points you can relieve stiffness — especially in your neck — pain, fatigue and other disorders.
 Here are five health issues that acupressure can help heal and how and where to apply the pressure.

 Try easing nausea and morning sickness by putting pressure on your wrist.
 (Photo: AFPics/Shutterstock)

 You can improve mild nausea or even morning sickness by trying acupressure techniques.
 In fact, acupuncture is often used for nausea or vomiting related to chemotherapy.
 For mild nausea, use your middle and index fingers to press firmly on the groove between the two large tendons on the inside of your wrist that start at the base of your palm.
 Special wristbands to help relieve nausea are also sold over the counter.
 When the band is worn around the wrist, it presses on this pressure point to help relieve queasiness.

 Put gentle pressure at the base of your skull to relieve headache and tension.
 (Photo: iLight foto/Shutterstock)